This article was updated in April 2020.

 Good user experience design is all about making it easy for users to get what they need from your site.
 Don't make people work to find content.
 Fine tune your navigation and search and ensure your user journeys work regardless of where people land on your site.
 While you're at it, make sure your content is easy to read.

 Allow people to access your website on their preferred device.
-Many people – especially those on lower incomes – rely on smartphones to access the internet.
+Despite the fact that the number of households with a computer at home continues to grow worldwide, many people – especially those on lower incomes – rely on smartphones to access the internet.
 If your website isn't mobile-friendly you are excluding a large section of your audience.

 Last but not least, make sure it's fast.
 Sure, your turnover may not be in the same ballpark as Amazon.
 But a 1-second delay in page loading times could still cost you 7% of conversions.